How to make delicious Neapolitan-style Margherita pizza in a conventional kitchen oven.

 For the pizza

-- Preheat the oven to 500 °F. Place the pizza stone in the oven and let preheat for 45 minutes to one hour.
+- Preheat the oven to as hot as it goes, usually 500-550°F. Place the pizza steel (or pizza stone) in the oven and let preheat for one hour.
+I position my rack about 8 inches from the top burner.

 - Place a small handful of flour onto a pizza peel and spread evenly to prevent the dough from sticking to the peel.

 - Transfer the dough onto the peel.
-Top with a light coating of evenly spread olive oil.
-Use the backside of the spoon to spread the oil over the entire crust.
-Sprinkle with a little salt.
-Evenly coat with pizza sauce leaving a 1-inch crust all the way around.
-Add the fresh mozzarella.
+Evenly coat with sauce leaving a 1-inch crust all the way around.
+Add the fresh mozzarella strips or cubes.
+Do not overcrowd.